Surrogate Modeling for Explainable Predictive Time Series Corrections: Introduction

-As model agnostic local surrogates are defined by the attempt to mimic any given black box {\em locally} by a different, interpretable model, uncertainties of these models may play a major role in the quality of the emergent explanations (\cite{consensus}, Sect.
+As local model agnostic XAI-methods (see Sect.
+7.2.2 in \cite{khan25}) are defined by the attempt to mimic any previously given black box {\em locally} by a different, interpretable model, uncertainties of these surrogate models may play a major role in the quality of the emergent explanations (\cite{consensus}, Sect.
 5.1.11).
 From the viewpoint of defining explainability by local surrogates, it is therefore imperative to discuss {\em fidelity} (of the explaining model toward the one to be explained) in connection with model accuracy.
-Such a definition has been supplied in \cite{sobieczky}.
-Similar to this work, we focus on explaining the action of a non-interpretable, high-performing predictive model in its role as a small {\em additive correction} to an interpretable base model (cf. \cite{sobieczky_old}).
+Such a definition has been supplied in \cite{BAPC}.
+Adopting the surrogate model structure of this work, we focus on explaining the action of a non-interpretable predictive model with higher predictive power (than the base model) in its role as a small {\em additive correction} to an interpretable base model.

 Further approaches yielding explanations of the action of predictive models can be seen in a particular branch of physics-informed, or knowledge-guided machine learning \cite{SelMPJ23}.
 Also, entropy-based methods are successful in explaining time series anomalies in a physical context \cite{BukovskyKH19}.
-BAPC has a characteristic way of expressing explanations: To explain a single instance in the input space, a neighborhood is selected and another fit of the interpretable base model is carried out with data modified (corrected by the AI model to be explained) on just this neighborhood.
+The approach called "Before and After Prediction Parameter Comparison (BAPC)" \cite{BAPC} has a characteristic way of expressing explanations: first, the model describing the given data is chosen to be a hybrid model, consisting of an interpretable base model describing the 'bulk' behavior of the data, and an AI-model acting as an additive corrector to the base model.
+Then, to explain a single instance in the input space, a neighborhood is selected and another fit of the interpretable base model is carried out with data modified (corrected by the AI model to be explained) on just this neighborhood.
 The change of the interpretable fitting parameters is then taken as the 'explanation' of the local action of the correcting AI model (see Section \ref{sec:bapc}).
+In this way, the explanation is delivered in terms of the base model, or rather, how it has to be changed (locally), to perform like the initial hybrid model (including the AI-corrector).
+The change (in the form of different fitted model-parameters) represents what initially the AI-correction model did - hence the name referring to the comparison of parameters 'before' and 'after correction'.